ProDev2/BundledViews/README.md

 # BundledViews
-This library contains a bunch of different libraries that have been rewritten because they were inefficient and hard to use.
+This library contains a bunch of different libraries that have been rewritten because they were inefficient or hard to use.

 ## Featuring
 [SmartTabLayout library](https://github.com/ogaclejapan/SmartTabLayout)